so-normie/the-vault/Mind Map/🔴 Academics/📚 Educational Resources/Computer Science/🗒️ TypeScript.md

 }
 ```
 In this example, the `StringValidator` interface is exported from the `StringValidator.ts` file using the `export` keyword.
 It is then imported into the `ZipCodeValidator.ts` file using the `import` statement.
 The `ZipCodeValidator` class and the `numberRegexp` constant are also exported from the `ZipCodeValidator.ts` file using the `export` keyword.

+In the context of developing plugins for Obsidian, when I build my plugin in debug mode with the `--inlineSources`, does Dev Tools recognize the path to the original TypeScript? #card

+In the context of TypeScript, what is the relation of the **tsc** option `inlineSources`, `sourceMap`, and `inlineSourceMap`. #card
+1. First, you got two options in how you want your `.map` file generated.
+Either you can have the contents of it inside your generated `main.js` file (i.e., `inlineSources`) or you can have it separate (i.e., `sourceMap`)
+	- There is further option of using (`inlineSources`) so that the content of your `main.ts` is embedded in your “map.”
+		- Downside of this is that your `main.ts` code is exposde.